nzakas/understandinges6/manuscript/02-Strings-and-Regular-Expressions.md

 console.log(message.length);        // 12
 ```

 This code demonstrates that the variable `message` contains a normal JavaScript string.
-The template string syntax only is used to create the string value, which is then assigned to `message`.
+The template literal syntax only is used to create the string value, which is then assigned to `message`.

 If you want to use a backtick in your string, then you need only escape it by using a backslash (`\`):